rushimok73/AWS-SAA-C03-Notes/README.md

 - Different security groups are attached to different interfaces.
 - The OS doesn't see the IPv4 public address.
 - You always configure the private IPv4 private address on the interface.
-- Never configure an OS with a public IPv4 address.
+- Never will you configure an OS with a public IPv4 address.
 - IPv4 Public IPs are Dynamic, starting and stopping will kill it.

 Public DNS for a given instance will resolve to the primary private IP